tldr-pages/tldr/pages/linux/sockstat.md

 # sockstat

 > List open Internet or UNIX domain sockets.
-Ported from FreeBSD.
-> Some of the displayed informations: USER, COMMAND, PID, FD (file descriptor), PROTO (protocol).
 > See also: `netstat`.
 > More information: <https://manned.org/sockstat>.